Staging of papillary and follicular thyroid cancer

-The stage of thyroid cancer describes its size and whether it has spread beyond the area of the body where it started.
+The stage of papillary and follicular thyroid cancer describes its size and whether it has spread beyond the area of the body where it started.

 Different types of thyroid cancer are staged differently.
-This information is about staging the most common types – papillary and follicular thyroid cancer.
+The stages we describe here are for papillary and follicular thyroid cancer.
 We also have information about:

 We understand that waiting to know the stage of your cancer can be a worrying time.
-We're here if you need someone to talk to.
+We are here if you need someone to talk to.
 You can:

 T – Tumour